Royce da 5'9": Career

-1997–2001: Early years
+1997–2001: Early years and Rock City

 Through his manager Kino Childrey, Royce was introduced to fellow Detroit rapper Eminem on December 29, 1997.
 The two formed a duo, Bad Meets Evil, and released several tracks together.
 On August 20, 1998, they appeared on The Stretch Armstrong and Bobbito Show for the first time.
 Royce appeared on Eminem's debut studio album The Slim Shady LP (1999), in which he was featured on a song called "Bad Meets Evil".
 They later collaborated on the track "Renegade", from which Royce's vocals would later be replaced with Jay-Z's on the latter's The Blueprint.
 Through Eminem, Royce was introduced to both Dr. Dre and execs at Game Recordings, but they parted ways after Royce refused Dre's request that he cut ties with Childrey.

 Royce signed his first recording contract in 1998, a $1-million deal with Tommy Boy Records.
 He had rejected an offer beforehand from Dr. Dre's Aftermath Entertainment of $250,000 and unlimited beats, a move that he called his "biggest regret" in a 2016 interview with Complex.
 After Tommy Boy Records shut down, he signed a deal with Columbia and Game Recordings where he started recording an album called Rock City, referring to Detroit's former status as home to Motown Records.
-When the project was heavily bootlegged, Royce left the label for Koch to re-record some of the album, eventually releasing it in 2002 as Rock City (Version 2.0).
+When the project was heavily bootlegged, Royce was dropped from Columbia in early 2002; he later signed to Koch, where he re-recorded some of the album, eventually releasing it on November 29 as Rock City (Version 2.0).
 Despite poor album sales, the DJ Premier-produced single "Boom" gained Royce some underground recognition and eventually resulted in the two working together more closely.

 2002–2003: Feud with D12

 In 2002, Royce had a falling out with D12 including mutual friend and group member Proof, which sparked a public rivalry that resulted in Royce releasing a total of three diss tracks.
 The first, "Shit on You", was recorded over the instrumental of D12's track of the same name and mainly attacked group member Bizarre.
 Following Royce's second track, "Malcolm X", D12 responded with "Smack Down", over the instrumental of 50 Cent's "Back Down".
-Proof himself released the tracks "Many Men", over the instrumental of 50 Cent's "Many Men (Wish Death)"; and "Beef Is Ova", with rap group The Purple Gang.
+Proof himself released the tracks "Many Men", over the instrumental of 50 Cent's "Many Men (Wish Death)"; and "Beef Is Ova", with rap group the Purple Gang.
 Royce responded with his third track, "Death Day", recorded over 50 Cent's "In Da Club".

 Proof confronted Royce outside a Detroit nightclub in 2003, which led to a fight between both rappers' entourages.
 Proof and Royce were arrested and jailed overnight in adjacent cells, where they talked out their differences and ended the feud.
-Their beef was reignited in 2007 when Royce re-released "Malcolm X" off his mixtape "Bar Exam", but officially ended in 2008 when he was featured on D12's mixtapes Return of the Dozen and The Devil's Night Mixtape.
+Their rivalry officially ended in 2008 when he was featured on D12's mixtapes Return of the Dozen and The Devil's Night Mixtape.